-The Faculty Affairs Office will ask referees to email their letters directly back to the Faculty Affairs Office.
+The Faculty Affairs Office will ask referees to submit their letters directly through Interfolio.
 A complete list of eighteen referees, with at least nine selected by the candidate and at least nine selected by the chair, should be included in the candidate's promotion packet.